 On the other hand, it is much more difficult to recover damages such as “pain and suffering” caused by an automobile accident under New Jersey’s no-fault auto insurance law.
 Only when a threshold of severity and permanence of injury is met can a victim sue for pain and suffering reimbursement.
 Again, the burden of proof lies with the victim.

 What is comparative negligence?

 Fault and comparative negligence are determined on a case-by-case basis.
-The premise of comparative negligence is noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2 and is the means by which insurance companies determine how much each party was liable for an auto accident.
+The premise of comparative negligence is noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2.
+It is how insurance companies determine how much each party was liable for an auto accident.
 According to the New Jersey Comparative Negligence Act, the amount of damages awarded to a victim of a car accident is directly proportional to the percent of liability that the negligent party had in causing the accident.
-For example, if $1,000 of damages were sustained in an auto accident, but the victim of the accident is determined to have been 50 percent at fault, they will receive only $1,000.
+For example, if $1,000 of damages were sustained in an auto accident, but the accident victim is determined to have been 50 percent at fault, they will receive only $1,000.

 What is the burden of proof for a victim of an accident?

-In order to recover damages in a personal injury case related to an automobile accident, the suing party must provide a jury or judge with the preponderance of evidence standard.
+To recover damages in a personal injury case related to an automobile accident, the suing party must provide a jury or judge with the preponderance of evidence standard.
 The preponderance of evidence standard means that the reviewing party – judge or jury – must be convinced of the plaintiff’s version of the events over those provided by the other party’s insurance company.
-This burden of proof is less of a burden to bear than that which is required in criminal courts: proving beyond a reasonable doubt.
+This burden of proof is less of a burden to bear than required in criminal courts: proving beyond a reasonable doubt.